livechat/livechat-public-docs/site/content/building-apps-for-livechat/extending-livechat-ui.md

 We provide a special place called Settings page, where you can embed a page with configuration.
 It's recommended to use it together with [Sign in with LiveChat](/docs/sign-in-with-livechat/).

-See how to setup a Settings page for your app in the [documentation](https://developers.livechatinc.com/docs/agent-app-widgets/).
+See how to set up a Settings page for your app in the [documentation](https://developers.livechatinc.com/docs/agent-app-widgets/).

 ## Extending the Chat Widget